 If you are interested in attending a school not listed here, please work with a counselor or academic advisor to build a program that will meet the requirements of your chosen school.

-Honors courses allow students to study and interact with their academic peers and increase their access to a wider number of colleges and universities and better their chances for scholarships and other aid.
+About the Area of Study Honors courses allow students to study and interact with their academic peers and increase their access to a wider number of colleges and universities and better their chances for scholarships and other aid.